-Diversification can be applied when using our CFD trading service if, say, you are placing a large number of small trades on a large number of shares: diversifying the deals across a number of companies from a variety of sectors will work to spread your risk.
+Diversification can work for spread betting if, say, you are placing a large number of small bets on a large number of shares, diversifying the bets across a number of companies from a variety of sectors will work to spread your risk.
 Selling one index and buying another with which there has historically been a strong correlation will also no doubt serve to reduce your risk.